-SVHS has an outstanding mortgage loan of \$20,538 and \$21,351 at December 31, 2020 and 2019, respectively, related to a medical office building.
-The mortgage note matures on March 15, 2032 and requires monthly principal and interest payments.
-The related medical office building is pledged as collateral on the loan and has a carrying value of \$17,614 and \$18,359 at December 31, 2020 and 2019, respectively.
+The consolidated joint venture, Erie Medical Complex, LLC ("EMC") held an outstanding mortgage loan of \$20,538 at December 31, 2020, related to a medical office building.
+The related medical office building was pledged as collateral on the loan and had a carrying value of \$17,614 at December 31, 2020.
+In December 2021, EMC was merged into and with a third party real estate investment trust.
+As a result of the merger, SVHS' interest in EMC was cancelled in exchange for cash consideration, and EMC was removed from the consolidated financial statements.

 On September 30, 2020, JRMC purchased an additional 45.9% of the ownership in its joint venture, Jefferson Medical Associates ("JMA"), bringing total ownership to 89.7%.
-With this purchase, JRMC assumed JMA's outstanding mortgage loan, which had a balance of \$4,551 at December 31, 2020.
+With this purchase, JRMC assumed JMA's outstanding mortgage loan.
+The outstanding mortgage loan balance was \$4,082 and \$4,551 at December 31, 2021 and 2020.
 The mortgage note matures on March 1, 2029 and requires monthly principal and interest payments.

 Several of the debt agreements referred to above contain covenants, including covenants relating to debt service coverage and financial reporting.
-At December 31, 2020 and 2019, the Health Network was in compliance with all debt covenants that could affect the financial position or results from operations.
+At December 31, 2021 and 2020, the Health Network was in compliance with all debt covenants that could affect the financial position or results from operations.

-12. Income Taxes
+11. Income Taxes